arthur-hagopian/PUBLICATION_2025_Ferroelectric_Ice/README.md

 ## What’s Inside

-- **Data**: VASP outputs and structural variants (CHGCAR, POSCAR, etc.) used in the study.
+- **Data**: VASP inputs and outputs (POSCAR, CONTCAR, DOSCAR, etc.) used in the study.
-- **Notebooks**: Jupyter notebooks for post-processing, plotting, and figure generation.
+- **Notebook**: Jupyter notebook for post-processing, plotting, and figure generation.
-- **Figures**: Example images and plots used in the paper.

 The aim is to provide transparency and allow other researchers to **reproduce figures, verify results, and reuse workflows**.